 - Two bedroom, two bath Villas measure 1210 square feet

 Did you catch that?
 Princess and I each had our own bedroom and our own bathroom.
 The master bedroom also had a remarkable walk-in closet and balcony as well.
-The total space = over 1200 square feet!
+The total space was well over 1200 square feet.

 It must have been the way the spacious villas were constructed, but we could not see or hear our neighbors above, below, or beside us.
 We felt as if we were the only two people on a private island as long as we were in our villa.
 The sound of the waves were so incredibly close that it seemed as if we could reach out and touch them.
 For this reason, our balcony doors stayed open for practically our entire visit.